-Select Enabled to enable COM Port 1 Console Redirection, which will allow a client machine to be connected to a host machine at a remote site for networking.
+Select Enabled to enable COM Port 1 for Console Redirection, which will allow a client machine to be connected to a host machine at a remote site for networking.
 The options are Disabled and Enabled.

-If the item above set to Enabled, the following items will become available for configuration:
+If this option is set to Enabled, the following items will become available for configuration: